blepping/ComfyUI-sonar/README.md

 # ComfyUI-sonar

-Extremely WIP and untested implementation of Sonar sampling for [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
+Very WIP and not very well tested implementation of Sonar sampling for [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
 Currently it may not be even close to working _properly_ but it does produce pretty reasonable results.

 Only supports Euler and Euler Ancestral sampling.